 2.52 DUI deaths per 100,000 residents

-Rounding out the top three deadliest cities for DUIs in NY is Schenectady, with 2.81 deaths per 100,000 residents per year.
+Rounding out the top three deadliest cities for DUIs in New York is Schenectady with 2.81 deaths per 100,000 residents per year.
 It's the worst city outside of Long Island for DUI fatalities, outranking nearby Albany, Colonie and Troy.
-Schenectady also had one of the most substantial jumps in the entire state—DUI fatalities increased 400% over the last three years, when compared to the previous three-year period.
+Schenectady also had one of the most substantial jumps in the entire state — DUI fatalities increased 400% over the last three years, when compared to the previous three-year period.